Selena Gomez And The Weeknd Have Reportedly Moved In Together

 In Selena Gomez and The Weeknd’s bathroom, the couple reportedly has his and her vanities, a steam shower, and a cast-iron bathtub, and when it comes to their neighbors, Gomez and her boyfriend have reportedly been “very gracious.”

-Selena Gomez and The Weeknd went public on January 10 after enjoying a dinner date at the Giorgio Baldi restaurant in Los Angeles and have appeared together on the red carpet a couple of times since.
+Selena Gomez and The Weeknd went public on January 10 after enjoying a dinner date at the Giorgio Baldi restaurant in Los Angeles.
+They have appeared together on the red carpet a couple of times since.

-As fans may recall, Selena Gomez and The Weeknd made their red carpet debut at the 2017 Met Gala and attended a Harper’s Bazaar event with one another days ago.
+As fans may recall, Selena Gomez and The Weeknd made their red carpet debut at the 2017 Met Gala and attended a Harper’s Bazaar event with one another just a few days ago.

 [Featured Image by Dimitrios Kambouris/Getty Images]